-In connection with the Takeda Stock Purchase Agreement described in Note 4, "Research and Development Agreements", Takeda became a related party, following the stock purchase.
+In connection with and immediately following the transactions consummated pursuant to the Takeda Stock Purchase Agreement described in Note 4, "Research and Development Agreements", Takeda became a related party.
 Refer to Note 4, "Research and Development Agreements" for more details about the Takeda Collaboration Agreement and the Takeda Multi-Target Agreement.
 Refer to Note 10, "Stockholders' Equity", for more detail about the Takeda Stock Purchase Agreement.